Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Main results on exponential functionals

 where $\nu_a$ is a finite measure, supported on $(0, \infty)$, with a distribution function given by

-and for all $b \in \Cb_{(a-1,0)}$. \end{theorem} Relations of the statement of Theorem \ref{thm:main} to previous results can be found in subsection \ref{subsec:back}.
+and for all $b \in \Cb_{(a-1,0)}$. \end{theorem} \begin{remark} We note that the proof of \cite[Theorem 2.20]{PatieSavov2018} which deals with the oscillating case has a minor gap regarding the tightness of the measures in \eqref{eq:result_thm}.
+It is amended precisely as the proof of this theorem. \end{remark} Relations of the statement of Theorem \ref{thm:main} to previous results can be found in subsection \ref{subsec:back}.
 A direct consequence of the last theorem are the following results. \begin{corollary} Under the conditions of Theorem \ref{thm:main}, for every function $F : (0, \infty) \to \R$ such that, for some $a\in (0,1)$, $x \mapsto x^a F(x)$ is bounded and continuous,

 \end{corollary}

 \begin{corollary} Under the conditions of Theorem \ref{thm:main}, for any $a\in (0,1)$, \end{corollary} Relations of the statements of Theorem \ref{thm:main} and Corollaries \ref{cor:limit functions}-\ref{cor:limit moments} to previous results can be found in subsection \ref{subsec:back}.